LiamM-MTCBs/pretendonetworkweb/docs/en_US/install/wiiu.md

 <img src="/assets/images/docs/install/wiiu/aroma/sd-card.png" width="100%">

-Place the downloaded `30_nimble.rpx` file on your SD card at `sd:/wiiu/environments/aroma/modules/setup`.
-It's normal for other Aroma modules to be in this folder too.

 Place your SD card back into your console and boot like normal.
 You should see a notification of your connection:

 <img src="/assets/images/docs/install/wiiu/aroma/working-notification.jpg" width="100%">